Homogeneous Monge-Amp\`ere Equations and Canonical Tubular Neighbourhoods in K\"ahler Geometry: Introduction

 \subsection{Optimal regularity of plurisubharmonic envelopes}

-As an application of the above ideas we shall give a new regularity result for some naturally defined envelopes that occur in pluripotential theory.
+Very much connected to the above discussion are some naturally defined envelopes that occur in pluripotential theory, and our methods provides a new regularity theorem in this context.
 Let $Y$ be a compact complex submanifold of a (not necessarily compact) K\"ahler manifold $(X,\omega)$ and let $\lambda>0$ be a parameter.
 We consider the envelope

 where $PSH(X,\omega)$ denotes the set of $\omega$-plurisubharmonic functions (i.e.\ upper semicontinuous $L^1_{loc}$ functions $\psi$ such that $\omega + dd^c \psi$ is a positive current) and $\nu_Y(\psi)$ denotes the Lelong-number of $\psi$ along $Y$.
 Given this data, the \emph{equilibrium set} is defined to be